 Privileges and Immunities

-Referring to Article IV, Section II as a bill of rights: “Gentleman admit the force of the provisions in the bill of rights, that the citizens of the United States shall be entitled to all the privileges and immunities of citizens of the United States in the several States...”9 So his references to the bill of rights should never be construed to suggest the entire first eight amendments.
-When speaking of privileges or immunities of United States citizens he made clear this had no application towards citizens under their own State laws and Constitutions before and after the adoption of the Amendment:
+So his references to the bill of rights should never automatically be assumed to mean the entire first eight amendments.
+Additionally, speaking of privileges or immunities of United States citizens he made clear this had no application towards citizens under their own State laws and Constitutions before and after the adoption of the Amendment:

 When you come to weigh these words, “equal and exact justice to all men” go read, if you please, the words of the Constitution itself: The citizens of each State (being ipso facto Citizens of the United States) shall be entitled to all the privileges and immunities of citizens (supplying the ellipsis “of the United States”) in the several States.”
 This guarantee is of the privileges and immunities of citizens of the United States in, not of, the several States.10